accurateproject/accurate/docs/tariff_plans.rst

 4.2.6.
 Rating profiles
 ~~~~~~~~~~~~~~~~~~~~~~
 The *rating profile* **describes** the prices to be applied for various calls to
 various destinations in various time frames.
-When a call is made the CGRateS
+When a call is made the AccuRate
 system will locate the rates to be applied to the call using the rating profiles.

 ::